lanl/pyxDamerauLevenshtein/README.md

 This implementation is based on [Michael Homer's pure Python implementation](https://web.archive.org/web/20150909134357/http://mwh.geek.nz:80/2009/04/26/python-damerau-levenshtein-distance/), which implements the [optimal string alignment distance algorithm](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance#Optimal_string_alignment_distance).
 It runs in `O(N*M)` time using `O(M)` space.
 It supports unicode characters.

 ## REQUIREMENTS
-This code requires Python 2.6, 2.7 or Python 3.4+, [NumPy](http://www.numpy.org/), and a C compiler such as GCC.
+This code requires 2.7 or Python 3.4+, [NumPy](http://www.numpy.org/), and a C compiler such as GCC.
 Although the code was written in Cython, Cython is not required for installation.

 ## INSTALL
 pyxDamerauLevenshtein is available on PyPI at https://pypi.python.org/pypi/pyxDamerauLevenshtein.